-Probiotic supplements are in these days.
-You might have heard about the many health benefits of probiotic supplementation, but the truth is you might be wondering how long should you take probiotics.
+Probiotic supplements are trending these days.
+While you’ve likely heard about the many health benefits of probiotic supplementation, you’re probably wondering how long you should take probiotics.

 Why Take Probiotic Supplements

-Although we are always taught that harmful bacteria should be avoided at all costs, probiotic bacteria are part of the healthy bacteria group that makes up our gut flora.
-Sometimes, your digestive health suffers because of different factors, including things like eating processed foods, antibiotic-related diarrhea, and irritable bowel syndrome.
-In these cases, taking probiotic supplements and eating probiotic foods can help promote better gut health and strengthen your gut microbiota.
+While we’re often taught to avoid harmful bacteria, probiotic bacteria belong to the beneficial group that comprises our gut flora.
+Sometimes digestive health suffers due to various factors, including processed foods, antibiotic-related diarrhea, and irritable bowel syndrome.
+In these situations, taking probiotic supplements and eating probiotic foods can help promote better gut health and strengthen your gut microbiota.

 What To Know About Probiotic Supplementation

-As with all dietary supplements, a probiotic supplement should not be taken without knowing what to look for and what to expect.
+Like all dietary supplements, probiotics shouldn’t be taken without understanding what to look for and what to expect.

-Before you decide to start taking probiotics, watch out for these important things
+Before starting probiotics, watch for these important considerations:

-• The probiotic strain in the supplement is a trusted and effective one, such as S. boulardii, Lactobacillus acidophilus, and L. plantarum among others.
+- The probiotic strain is trusted and effective, such as S. boulardii, Lactobacillus acidophilus, and L. plantarum among others.

-• Your product has been tested and proven to have the right strains to make taking probiotics worthwhile.
+- Your product has been tested and proven to contain the right strains to make supplementation worthwhile.

 How Long Should You Take Probiotics